srl-labs/learn-srlinux/docs/get-started.md

 A single container image that hosts management, control and data plane functions is all you need to get started.

 ### Getting the image
-To make our SR Linux image easily available to everyone, we published it to a publicly accessible GitHub container registry.
+To make our SR Linux image available to everyone, we pushed it to a [publicly accessible GitHub container registry](https://github.com/orgs/nokia/packages/container/package/srlinux).
 This means that you can pull SR Linux container image exactly the same way as you would pull any other image:

 ```shell
 docker pull ghcr.io/nokia/srlinux
 ```

-When image is referenced without a tag, the latest container image will be pulled.
-To obtain a specific version of a containerized SR Linux, refer to the [list of tags](https://github.com/orgs/nokia/packages/container/srlinux/versions) the `nokia/srlinux` image has.
+When image is referenced without a tag, the latest container image version will be pulled.
+To obtain a specific version of a containerized SR Linux, refer to the [list of tags](https://github.com/orgs/nokia/packages/container/srlinux/versions) the `nokia/srlinux` image has and change the `docker pull` command accordingly.

 ### Running SR Linux
 When the image is pulled to a local image store, you can start exploring SR Linux by either running a full-fledged lab topology, or by starting a single container to explore SR Linux CLI and its management interfaces.